 Appalachian Mission Trip

 Spend time interacting with families and learning lessons that will enrich your faith and build character for the rest of your lives.
 The trip is organized through the Appalachian Service Project.
-Tentatively scheduled for June 2022, Cor Jesu volunteer students, parents and faculty members travel in vans from Cor Jesu to an Appalachian town in Kentucky or Tennessee about 7-8 hours away.
+Scheduled for July 2023, Cor Jesu volunteer students, parents and faculty members travel in vans from Cor Jesu to an Appalachian town in Kentucky or Tennessee about 7-8 hours away.
 Spend the week working with a family on making their home WARMER, SAFER and DRIER while also having the opportunity to form a relationship with this family.